 What is the NZ government doing?

-The NZ Government is paying close attention to how Brexit unfolds, to ensure our country’s interests are maintained and advanced.
-We are engaged at all levels, with decision-makers in the UK and the EU, particularly on trade and economic matters.
-NZ’s aim is to ensure we limit disruption as much as possible to those New Zealanders affected by what happens.
+The New Zealand Government, including Customs, has been paying close attention to how Brexit unfolds, to ensure our country’s interests are maintained and advanced.
+We have been engaged at all levels, with decision-makers in the UK and the EU, particularly on trade and economic matters.
+New Zealand’s aim has been to ensure we limit disruption as much as possible to those New Zealanders affected by what happens.

-The NZ Government is planning for a range of scenarios, including the possibility of a no deal Brexit.
-We are working to protect our current market access to both the EU and the UK, including under the EU’s WTO tariff rate quotas.
-We are engaging regularly with decision-makers in the UK and EU to stress the importance of arriving at an outcome that leaves us no worse off.
+The New Zealand Government has been working to protect our current market access to both the EU and the UK, including under the EU’s WTO tariff rate quotas.
+We have been engaging regularly with decision-makers in the UK and EU to stress the importance of arriving at an outcome that leaves us no worse off.